xapax/security/basics_of_linux.md

 ## 2. Editing text

-First let's just clear out something about **standard streams**.
+First let's just clear out something about **standard streams**, or **I/O**-streams.
 Standard streams are the streams that are used to interact between the human computer-user and the machine.
 There are three standard streams: standard input (stdin), standard output (stdout), and standard error (stderr).

 ### Stdin
 Stdin is the data that gets inputed into the program.
 An example of a program that requires stdin data is `cp`.
 In order for the program to do anything it needs input data.
 For example `cp file1 copy_of_file1`.
 Here `file1` and `copy_of_file1` is the stdin.